-What is Himalayan Foods?
+What are Himalayan Foods?

-Himalayan Foods/ Himalayan Kitchen: – When we think about the food of the Himalayan Region, yak meat, and butter tea strikes mind.
+Himalayan Foods/ Himalayan Kitchen: – When we think about the food of the Himalayan Region, yak meat, and butter tea strikes our mind.
 However, Himalayan food is not just yak meat and tea.
 Many quintessential dishes can blow anyone’s mind, from shooting to spicy dishes, vegetarian curries to yummy meat, and much more.

 All these yummy dishes that are easily available in the Himalayan region’s restaurants fast food, and local people’s kitchen constitutes Himalayan food.
 There are a lot of such dishes.
 Buy, here are the top 10 best Himalayan food you need to try out when you are in such areas.

-List of 10 Famous Himalayan Foods, Himalayan Kitchen Dishes and Recipes
+List of 10 Famous Himalayan Foods, Himalayan Kitchen Dishes, and Recipes

 It is an exotic dish that can be easily found in local restaurants and fast foods.
 If you have not tried out the yak meet before, you might feel different in taste.
 However, once you get used to eating yak meat, it gets you addicted.